 Like we’ve said after some of our other Steely Dan Hot Stamper shootouts, you would never imagine how good this album can sound after playing the average copy, which is grainy, compressed and dead as the proverbial doornail.
 It’s positively criminal the way this well-recorded music sounds on the typical LP.

 And how can you possibly be expected to appreciate the music when you can’t hear it right?
-The reason we audiophiles go through the trouble of owning and tweaking our temperamental equipment is we know how hard it is to appreciate good music which sounds bad.
+The reason we audiophiles go through the trouble of owning and tweaking our temperamental equipment is we know how hard it is to appreciate good music through bad sound.
 Bad sound is a barrier to understanding and enjoyment, to us audiophiles anyway.

 We Was Wrong About the Sound